nedufari/air_konnect/README.md

 # air_konnect
-a digital advert media , designed by @manuella and codes @nedufari
+a digital advert media , designed by abubakar emmanuella faridat and developed by anolue francis chinedu